thunderbird89/esf/stories/story-knock-knock.md

 Her XO, Commander James Morrison, moved to her side.

 > "Ma'am, we're already at sixty-two percent shields from the sustained engagement.
-If they focus us the way they focused *Gallipoli*—"
+If they focus us the way they focused *Gallipoli* - "

 > "I know."
 Reeves's jaw tightened.
 "Helm, evasive pattern epsilon.
-Weapons, split fire—keep pressure on the *Wrath of Dominion* but engage those cruisers as they close.
+Weapons, split fire - keep pressure on the *Wrath of Dominion* but engage those cruisers as they close.
 And get me a damage control team standing by.
 We're about to take a beating."

 The Ryzak formation was moving with coordinated precision now.
-The three cruisers—*Reaper's Edge*, *Blood Drinker*, and *Fang of War*—accelerated hard, splitting to attack from multiple vectors.
+The three cruisers - *Reaper's Edge*, *Blood Drinker*, and *Fang of War* - accelerated hard, splitting to attack from multiple vectors.
 Behind them, five destroyers matched their course, weapons charging, ready to add their lighter particle beams to the barrage.

 They'd learned.
 They'd adapted.
 And now they were coming for blood.